BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 From the heights of their galactic calculations, these architects of the future look down on the here and now as upon an ant colony in the dust.
 The suffering of the present---the exhaustion of the earth, the silencing of diversity---shrinks in their eyes to a negligible rounding error.
 It is an ethics that sacrifices today to a speculative singularity of tomorrow, a morality of arithmetic, a *rule of code* instead of law {% cite rosengruen:2022 %} in which a burning planet weighs less than the mathematical promise of a posthuman world of gods.
 These ideas are neither interesting nor imaginative but ancient and we should be well aware of these old dreams of greatness that require "a downfall of decadence".

->We should try to create autonomous countrys on oceans, under water, all sorts of other spaces.
+>We should try to create autonomous countrys on oceans, under water, and all sorts of other spaces.
 Technology is the vehicle to escape and move beyond politics as we find it today. -- Peter Thiel

 In this worldview, an old dark spirit returns, cloaked in the garb of logic: the conviction that life has a price measured by its utility for the great progress, which could be gauged by its approximation to the absolute; that the immaterial disguised as weightless information is real and the material---bodies and trees, flowers and animals, mountains and oceans---can be overcome.
 Once again it is assumed that everything can be calculated, but in place of Kantian principles stand calculating machines and the theories of probability and expected values.